Hackaruto/hackaruto/README.md

 ![ss](hackarutosite.png)

-# Wants to Contribute to this project:
+# Want to Contribute to this project:

-## Prerequisites required 👨💻:
+## Prerequisites 👨💻:

 ### Install Node JS
 Get reference from https://nodejs.org/en/ to install nodejs.